Becoming a Deacon

 - Pastoral Formation expresses the other three in practice.

-Human Formation aims for the fuller development of one’s humanity so that the deacon’s humanity can be a bridge for communicating Jesus.
+Human Formation aims for the fuller development of one’s humanity so that the deacon’s humanity can be a bridge for communicating Jesus to his people.
 The capacity to relate to others which is fundamental for a person called to be in service for the community.
-The whole being is involved in formation including the body, mind and heart: psychological competence, communication skills, maintaining one’s physical well being, nurturing healthy relationships, and openness to the arts, sciences and politics of human life.
+The whole being (body, mind, heart and spirit) is involved in formation: psychological competence, communication skills, maintaining one’s physical well being, nurturing healthy relationships, and openness to the arts, sciences and politics of human life.
 Integrating all of this and more is essential to become a complete and holy person.

 - Flexibility and openness, demonstrated by the ability to adapt to change and by the ability to be at ease with oneself and others; coupled with a personal stamina which shows one to be a man of principles, conviction and empathy.